Amna-Muhammad-Git/Amna-Muhammad-Git/README.md

 <td width="65%" valign="middle">
 <br>

-Software Engineering undergraduate at NED University of Engineering & Technology, building backend systems and AI-driven applications that solve real problems rather than just demo well.
+Software Engineering undergraduate at NED University of Engineering &amp; Technology, building backend systems and AI-driven applications that solve real problems rather than just demo well.

 Most of my work sits at the intersection of API development and applied AI — designing services that stay reliable under real usage, and layering in intelligent features like retrieval-augmented generation and LLM-based automation where they genuinely add value.
 I care as much about how a system is structured as what it does: clear boundaries, sensible data models, and code that someone else could pick up without a walkthrough.